cerb/cerb.github.io/_guides/bots/detect-automated-messages.md

 ---
-title: "Detect automated messages"
+title: Detect automated messages
-excerpt: In this example we'll create a reusable bot behavior that can check the most common headers on a message to see if it came from an automated sender.
+excerpt: This page provides a comprehensive guide on detecting automated messages in Cerb to prevent unnecessary auto-replies and potential mail loops.
+summary: This page provides a comprehensive guide on detecting automated messages in Cerb to prevent unnecessary auto-replies and potential mail loops.
+It explains the importance of identifying automated responses, such as "Out of Office" messages, and outlines how to import and implement a reusable bot behavior to check for common headers indicating an auto-reply.
+The guide includes detailed instructions on importing the behavior, understanding its decision tree, and integrating it with other bots to ensure they do not respond to automated messages.
+Additionally, it references RFC-3834 for best practices in handling automatic email responses.
+permalink: /guides/bots/detect-automated-messages/
 layout: integration
 topic: Bots
 subtopic: Mail